2006 Football League Championship play-off final: Background

 Aidy Boothroyd (pictured in 2005) had left Leeds United to manage Watford.

 Leeds United were making their second play-off final appearance: they had lost 2–1 in a replay of the 1987 final to Charlton Athletic after the two legs ended in an aggregate draw.
 Watford had also previously participated in one play-off final, having beaten Bolton Wanderers 2–0 at the old Wembley Stadium in the 1999 final.
 During the regular season, the match between the two teams at Vicarage Road in October 2005 was a goalless draw, while Leeds won the return fixture at Elland Road 2–1 the following February.
 Watford's King was the Championship's leading scorer with 21 goals; his team-mate Darius Henderson was the second-highest scorer with 15.
 David Healy and Hulse were the top marksmen for Leeds, with 12 each, followed by Robbie Blake on 11.
 Leeds United had last played in the top tier of English football in the 2003–04 season, when they were relegated after finishing nineteenth in the league.
 Watford had played in the Championship since being relegated from the Premiership in the 1999–2000 season.
 Boothroyd was the first-team coach at Leeds United until he left in March 2005 to take the Watford manager's role.
 In doing so, at the age of 34, he became the youngest manager in the Football League.
-His playing career had been ended while he was at Peterborough United when he suffered a broken leg in a tackle by Shaun Derry, then playing for Notts County; Derry was in the starting line-up for Leeds for the play-off final.
+His playing career had been ended while he was at Peterborough United when he suffered a broken leg in a tackle by Shaun Derry, then playing for Notts County; for the play-off final, Derry was in the starting line-up for Leeds.
 Boothroyd had been promoted from academy football by the Leeds manager Kevin Blackwell, who himself had experienced failure in the play-off final three years earlier.
 Then, he was assistant to Neil Warnock whose Sheffield United team lost 3–0 to Wolverhampton Wanderers.